myrrkel/pyzik/README.md

-Pizic finds datas from albums directories name

-and saves albums in database.
+Pyzik finds datas from albums directories name and saves albums in database.

 So you can find your music quikly.